 If you’re here to figure out how you should format it, though, I can help you with that.
 I have no doubt there will be an industry standard in short order now that DC and Marvel are both superconglomerate idea factories at the same time that they’re monolithic universes coordinated by a mere couple of creators (that sounds perjorative, but it’s not).
 Figure in ten years you’ll have Bendis-style vs. Johns-style vying for supremacy.
 Or maybe not.
-It doesn’t matter, because here’s how I format a comic script, which is the best possible way in all possible worlds.
+It doesn’t matter, because here’s how I format a comic script in pure text file, which is the best possible way in all possible worlds.

 You can get the all-purpose (and very nifty) Celtx for free and Andy Diggle has a formatted Final Draft template you can download, but I just want to write in pure text and not be slowed down kicking the formatting around.
 TAB key?
 Buddy, you’re lucky if I even press ENTER.

 That said, I think the Final Draft can automatically re-number your panels and pages if, like me, you write pretty tight scripts and often end up pulling a few boxes from one page to another, moving a scene around, and generally making life worse for yourself.